lilab-bcb/cumulus/docs/cumulus.rst

 Run subcluster analysis
 -----------------------

-Once we have **scCloud** outputs, we could further analyze a subset of cells by running **scCloud_subcluster**.
-To run **scCloud_subcluster**, follow the following steps:
+Once we have **cumulus** outputs, we could further analyze a subset of cells by running **cumulus_subcluster**.
+To run **cumulus_subcluster**, follow the following steps:

 #.
-Import **scCloud_subcluster** method.
+Import **cumulus_subcluster** method.

 	In Terra, select the ``Tools`` tab, then click ``Find a Tool``.
 Click ``Broad Methods Repository``.
-	Type **scCloud/scCloud_subcluster**.
+	Type **cumulus/cumulus_subcluster**.
 You can also see the Terra documentation for `adding a tool`_.

 #.
 Select ``Process single workflow from files``.

-scCloud_subcluster steps:
+cumulus_subcluster steps:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-*scCloud_subcluster* processes the subset of single cells in the following steps:
+*cumulus_subcluster* processes the subset of single cells in the following steps:

 #. **subcluster**.
-In this step, **scCloud_subcluster** first select the subset of cells from **scCloud** outputs according to user-provided criteria.
+In this step, **cumulus_subcluster** first select the subset of cells from **cumulus** outputs according to user-provided criteria.
 It then performs batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. t-SNE/FLE).

 #. **de_analysis**.
 This step is optional.
-In this step, **scCloud_subcluster** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
-The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scCloud_subcluster** could also calculate the area under ROC curve values for putative markers.
-If the samples are human or mouse immune cells, **scCloud_subcluster** could also optionally annotate putative cell types for each cluster based on known markers.
+In this step, **cumulus_subcluster** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
+The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **cumulus_subcluster** could also calculate the area under ROC curve values for putative markers.
+If the samples are human or mouse immune cells, **cumulus_subcluster** could also optionally annotate putative cell types for each cluster based on known markers.

 #. **plot**.
 This step is optional.
-In this step, **scCloud_subcluster** could generate 5 types of figures based on the **subcluster** step results.
+In this step, **cumulus_subcluster** could generate 5 types of figures based on the **subcluster** step results.
 First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
 Second, **tsne**, **umap**, **fle** plots show the same t-SNE/UMAP/FLE (force-directed layout embedding) colored by different attributes (e.g. cluster labels, conditions) side-by-side.
 Lastly, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.

-scCloud_subcluster's inputs
+cumulus_subcluster's inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**scCloud_subcluster** shares many inputs/outputs with **scCloud**, we will only cover inputs/outputs that are specific to **scCloud_subcluster** in this section.
+**cumulus_subcluster** shares many inputs/outputs with **cumulus**, we will only cover inputs/outputs that are specific to **cumulus_subcluster** in this section.

 Note that we will make the required inputs/outputs bold and all other inputs/outputs are optional.